 Millions of people every year feel the call of the open road on two wheels, but a motorcycle accident can result in a life-changing injury.
 Devastating accidents can happen to even the most careful rider, leaving victims and their families with questions of liability, insurance, and how the medical bills or funeral costs are going to be paid.

-According to the National Highway Traffic Safety Administration’s (NHTSA) latest figures, the numbers for South Carolina show that our local roads and highways are deadlier than ever.
+According to the National Highway Traffic Safety Administration’s (NHTSA) latest figures, South Carolina's local roads and highways are deadlier than ever.
 South Carolina streets saw 184 motorcycle fatalities in 2015, the highest number of deaths in the past five years of records—and 63 more deaths than 2014.
 Over one-quarter of the fatalities involved a blood alcohol concentration (BAC) at or above the legal limit of 0.08 percent, and about 14 percent of the fatalities were at 0.15 percent BAC or higher.

 Motorcycle accidents can happen in the blink of an eye—before the rider ever has a chance to react.
 Accidents happen so fast, in fact, that it’s common for a motorcycle rider who has survived an accident to state “one minute I was riding on my bike, and the next I was waking up in the hospital.”
 Here are some of the most common causes of motorcycle accidents involving cars or trucks: